The Data Nutrition Project

 We take inspiration from related initiatives such as Datasheets for Datasets [Gebru et al], A Nutrition Label for Rankings [Yang et al], and Data Statements for Natural Language Processing [Bender, Friedman], and have been heartened to see that this area of work has inspired some of the large platforms and research initiatives with their own related projects, including Apple’s Privacy Labels, Google’s Model Cards, IBM’s AI FactSheets 360, and Partnership on AI About ML Project.
 For more information about the broad and growing landscape of research related to bias in AI, we recommend the excellent [Morley et al] and [Mehrabi et al] papers, both of which give useful overviews of methods related to bias and fairness.

-• Comment in collaboration with Berkman Klein Center: FTC Trade Regulation Rule on Commercial Surveillance and Data Security (2022)
+Comment: FTC Trade Regulation Rule on Commercial Surveillance and Data Security, in collaboration with Berkman Klein Center at Harvard University (2022)

 Demystifying how AI Perpetuates Systemic Biases